Foreign policy of the United States: Foreign policy development

-Generally speaking there are 4 schools of thought regarding foreign policy.
+Generally speaking there are four schools of thought regarding foreign policy.
 First is Neo-Isolationists, who believe the United States should maintain a very narrow focus and avoid all involvement in the rest of the world.
 Second is selective-engagement which avoids all conflicts with other nations, and is semi-restrictive on its foreign policy.
 Third is cooperative security, which requires more involvement throughout the world, occasionally countering threats to the country.
 Finally is the idea of primacy which seeks to advance the United States well beyond all other nations of the world, placing it first in all matters.

-Selected alliance, adversarial, and other relationships of the United States before the second presidency of Donald Trump.

-International law

-Much of American foreign policy consists of international agreements made with other countries.
+American foreign policy includes international agreements made with other countries.
 Treaties are governed by the Treaty Clause of the United States Constitution.
 This clause dictates that the president negotiates treaties with other countries or political entities, and signs them.
 For a treaty to be ratified by the provisions of this clause, it must be approved by two-thirds of the United States Senate.
 Typically treaties are first discussed and voted on by the Senate Committee on Foreign Relations.
 If approved, the United States exchanges the instruments of ratification with the relevant foreign states.
 In Missouri v.
 Holland, the Supreme Court ruled that the power to make treaties under the U.S. Constitution is a power separate from the other enumerated powers of the federal government, and hence the federal government can use treaties to legislate in areas which would otherwise fall within the exclusive authority of the states.
 Between 1789 and 1990, the Senate approved more than 1,500 treaties, rejected 21 and withdrew 85 without further action.
 As of 2019, 37 treaties were pending Senate approval.

 International agreements, sometimes also collectively referred to as treaties, can also be entered into by other mechanisms, though they have different legal implications than Senate-ratified treaties.
 The president can unilaterally make executive agreements.
 Under the Supreme Court decisions United States v.
 Pink (1942) and Reid v.
 Covert (1957), these have the force of law only to the degree they were made by exercising a power in the scope of the president's authority.